-Low Vision Rehab Therapists provide therapy to patients with visual impairments to improve their functioning in daily life activities.
+Low Vision Therapists, Orientation and Mobility Specialists and Vision Rehabilitation Therapists provide therapy to patients with visual impairments to improve their functioning in daily life activities.
 May train patients in activities such as computer use, communication skills, or home management skills.

 - Train clients to use tactile, auditory, kinesthetic, olfactory, and propioceptive information.